Parker Family Foundation

 -

 Glenn P. Parker - Founder & Trustee.
 Glenn is a retired software engineer who attended MIT (1979-1982).
 His family moved to Lexington, Massachusetts in 1994.
-He and his wife started the family foundation in 2002 and have been providing grants to arts and education organizations in Greater Boston ever since.
+He and his wife started the family foundation in 2002 and have been providing grants to arts and education organisations in Greater Boston ever since.
 He currently serves as Chair of Lexington's Appropriation Committee and has represented Precinct 3 in Town Meeting since 2007.
 He also serves as Treasurer on the Board of Directors of the Massachusetts Budget and Policy Center.

 -